 Our diocesan Lay Formation ministry provides education and formation opportunities within our diocese to support lay women and men in living out their lay vocation both in the world and within the Church.
 Our diocesan RCIA ministry provides ongoing communication and support for those working in Christian initiation ministry in our diocese.

 Institute of Lay Formation

-The diocesan Institute of Lay Formation is a program and process of prayer, study, and reflection on the Catholic Faith, on the life of discipleship and witness in the world, and on service and ministry within the Church.
+The diocesan Institute of Lay Formation is a process of prayer, study, and reflection on the Catholic Faith, on the life of discipleship and witness in the world, and on service and ministry within the Church.
 The Institute has three aspects of its formation:

 Rite of Christian Initiation of Adults

 The Rite of Christian Initiation of Adults (RCIA) is the process by which adults are prepared and formed for initiation and entrance into the Catholic Church.
 The RCIA process “is designed for adults who, after hearing the mystery of Christ proclaimed, consciously and freely seek the living God and enter the way of faith and conversion as the Holy Spirit opens their hearts” (Rite of Christian Initiation of Adults #1).
 Our diocesan RCIA ministry works to provide ongoing communication and support for those working in Christian initiation ministry in the parishes and church institutions of our diocese.

 Diocesan Ministry Days

 Our diocesan “Ministry Days” are an annual gathering for our clergy, parish staff and other lay leaders/volunteers to come together for prayer, sharing, learning, and planning relating to our common ministry here in southern Minnesota.

-Paula Watembach currently serves at the Secretary for Lay Formation.
+Stacey Glithero currently serves as the Secretary for Lay Formation.